grssnbchr/bivariate-maps-ggplot2-sf/analysis/index.md

 [Joshua
 Stevens](http://www.joshuastevens.net/cartography/make-a-bivariate-choropleth-map/)
-describes very well how to create the color codes for a sequential bivariate color scheme.
-He also gives some background on readability and accessibility of such maps and thus we refrain from discussing these points here.
-Our blog post is intended to remain purely technical, also for the sake of space and reading time.
+has a nice write-up on how to create the color codes for a sequential bivariate color scheme.
+He also gives some background on readability and accessibility of such maps and *thus we refrain from discussing these points here*.
+Our blog post is intended to remain purely technical, also for the sake of conciceness and reading time.

-Using the Sketch software we combined three rectangles with fill blue (base color \#1E8CE3) and red (base color \#C91024) each with three different opacities (20%, 50%, 80%) and blend mode "multiply", which resulted in the 3 \* 3 = 9 hex values specified manually below.
+Using the "Sketch" software we combined two scales with fill "blue" (base color \#1E8CE3) and "red" (base color \#C91024), each with three different opacities (20%, 50%, 80%), and blend mode "multiply", which resulted in the 3 \* 3 = 9 hex values specified manually below.
 Side
 note: If somebody comes up with a handy way of "blending" hex values in R, or even knows a package for that, please notify us in the comments.
-A bit more of automation would be nice.
+Automation never hurts.

-By the way, this GIF from Joshua's blog shows the process of blending the two scales in an awesome fashion:
+This GIF from Joshua's blog nicely shows the process of blending the two
+scales:

 <img src="http://www.joshuastevens.net/images/js_bivariateMix.gif" width="100%" />

+To match the 9 different colors with appropriate classes, we calculate 1/3-quantiles for both variables.

 ``` r
 # create 3 buckets for gini